Cheesy Pull Apart Bread stuffed with Sun Dried Tomatoes, Basil and Mozzarella – This truly is the ULTIMATE Caprese bread!

 - 1/4 tsp each: Salt and Black Pepper, or to taste

-In a smaller bowl, combine your butter, garlic powder, salt and pepper.
+- In a smaller bowl or pot, combine 3.5oz/100g butter, garlic and 1/4 tsp salt & pepper (or to taste).
 Place to one side.

 - Carve slices into your bread to create diamond shapes approx 1" in size, making sure you go right to the bottom, but not all the way through. (see video for guidance).

 - Use a spoon to drizzle the basil butter in and around each section.
 Repeat with the mozzarella mix.
 You want to make sure you try and evenly spread the mixtures through each crack and crevice, from top to bottom.
 Tedious, but worth it.

 - Wrap in foil and bake for 15mins, or until the cheese starts to melt.
 The unwrap and bake for another 10mins or until the bread goes nice and crispy.
 Serve with a pot of 1 part quality extra virgin olive oil and 1 part balsamic vinegar.

 If you loved this Caprese Bread Recipe then be sure to pin it for later!
 Already made them or got a question?
 Give me a shout in the comments below and pick up your free ecookbook along the way!